comet-cc/CAEC/README.md

 ```
 4) Download LLM (Optional): Run the following script to download GPT2 (GGUF) from huggingface.
 You need to provide your huggingface token for authorization.
 ```
+# Run outside of the container, you ma need to install some python packages
 ./CAEC-manifest/download_model.sh -m openai-community/gpt2 -t [HF_Token]
 ```
 You can skip this step if you do not want to run data sharing benchmark.